“Governors”, what are we…….?

 Who is on the Governing Body?

-There are 9 positions available on Clavering School’s Governing Body plus a clerk 3 parent governors (elected by parents), Ross McNaughton, Rachel Betts, Mr Toby Pellew.
+There are 9 positions available on Clavering School’s Governing Body plus a clerk 2 parent governors (elected by parents), Rachel Betts, Mr Toby Pellew.
 2 staff representatives (elected by school staff) Miss Rosalind Allsop, Annabelle Hall, 1 local authority representative (appointed by local authority) Councillor Ray Gooding (Chairman), 3 co-opted governors (members of the local authority appointed by the Governing Body) Mr Matt Elliston (vice chairman), Julia Mackintosh and Graham Smith.
-Associate Governor Julian Hall.
-Clerk Mrs Cheryl Hall
+Vacancy.
+Clerk Juniper Services

 What do Governors at Clavering Primary School do?